Dilsv/fork-yeah/README.md

 ![Colour pallete](/assets/readme.docs/colours.png)

 The colours of the site were chosen to fit the theme of the website.
-I chose these bright colours as they show creativity and fun.
+I chose a mix of these bright and dark colours as they show creativity, fun but also visibility.

 ### Typography